loanstreet-usa/react-interview/README.md

 To load in the initial data, I would first define a schema using SQL.
 Then, I would analyze the quality of the initial data and decide what type of ETL process I should use to load it in.
 This could as involved as writing a script to read the file line-by-line to perform necessary transformations before loading the data, or if the dataset is smaller & cleaner to begin with, I would manually look through the data and clean it before loading it in using SQL.

 - What other suggestions can you make to improve the quality of the code?

+I would implement React Hooks in place of the majority of the class components to make the code more lightweight.